JuliaIntervals/IntervalRootFinding.jl/docs/src/internals.md

 ## Search object

 Now that we have presented the foundation of the internal algorithm, we can discuss the representation of the search.
-Each search strategy has a type associated, the defined types being `BreadthFirstSearch` and `DepthFirstSearch`.
+Each search strategy has a type associated, the defined types being `BreadthFirst` and `DepthFirst`.

 A search must be given three pieces of information:
   1. The region to search;